dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 where modifying application code is not an option and there is not an existing structured dependency injection framework in place.
-An example of such a use case is a hook that injects logging, telemetry, or profiling into an existing deployed application at run tim.e
+An example of such a use case is a hook that injects logging, telemetry, or profiling into an existing deployed application at runtime.

 It is prone to ordering issues when multiple hooks are used, and does nothing to attempt to make dependencies of hooks easy to manage.
-Multiple hooks, if used, should be fairly independent of each other.
+Multiple hooks should be independent of each other.

 ### No built-in solution to ordering issues